Ezzaldin97/fast-eda-cli/README.md

 ## Objective:

-Automated Basic Data-Cleaning and Exploratory Data Analysis become curcial and important these days, especially when you start to work on different Data Science/Analysis Project with tight Dead Lines, Using Automated tools to fasten the basic workflow that must be done during development process becomes important.
+Automated Basic Data-Cleaning and Exploratory Data Analysis become crucial and important these days, especially when you start to work on different Data Science/Analysis Project with tight Dead Lines, Using Automated tools to fasten the basic workflow that must be done during development process becomes important.

 now alot of tools, softwares and platforms started to create automated applications to help data scientists/analysts to focus on thier target and finish the development process in a very short time.